 The following organizations also provide vocational training and opportunities for adults with disabilities:

-Workshops are currently suspended due to COVID-19.
-When they resume, we will post dates and registration information on our homepage and Facebook page.
+In-person workshops are currently suspended due to COVID-19.
+When they resume, we will post dates and registration information on our homepage and and Facebook page.

 Special Needs Cobb offers workshops throughout the year on topics of interest to the guardians and caregivers of developmentally disabled people.
-Experts on Estate Planning for the Disabled, Public School Law, Supplemental Security Income (SSI), Medicaid and other important issues give presentations and answer questions to help caregivers provide the best possible care for those they look after.
+Experts on Estate Planning for the Disabled, Public School Law, Supplemental Security Income (SSI), Medicaid, job placement and other important issues give presentations and answer questions to help caregivers provide the best possible care for those they look after.

 The cost of workshops is $25 per family or become a member and pay $25 annually for unlimited attendance.